adonjoseph345-creator/personal-life-dashboard/README.md

 This dashboard helps in understanding personal habits using data-driven insights.
 It can be used to improve daily efficiency, health, and overall lifestyle.

+---

+## 📬 Contact

+For any queries or feedback, feel free to connect.